What is network visualization?

 KronoGraph, our toolkit for timeline visualization, lets you build fully-interactive timelines that reveal how network events unfold and how they’re linked.
 It’s a standalone toolkit that integrates seamlessly with KeyLines and ReGraph, so users get two powerful ways to visualize and analyze their network data.
 Learn more about KronoGraph

-We’re the world’s leading supplier of network visualization technology.
+We’re the world’s leading supplier of visualization technologies for connected data.
 From law enforcement to cybersecurity and fraud detection, we work with organizations around the globe.
 Every day, thousands of analysts rely on our technology to ‘join the dots’ in data and uncover hidden threats.

 More than 200 customers worldwide use our SDKs, from government agencies, police forces and global banks, software vendors and technology start-ups.